localz/Spotz-Push-Android-SDK/README.md

             <service android:name="com.localz.spotzpush.sdk.service.GcmIntentService" />

             <!--Default receiver for Spotz Push, if com.localz.spotzpush.sdk.service.GcmBroadcastReceiver
-                is not used, then extend com.localz.spotzpush.sdk.receiver.AbstractGcmIntentService
+                is not used, then extend com.localz.spotzpush.sdk.receiver.DefaultBroadcastReceiver
                 and ensure to provide the full package and class name of the custom intent service to the AbstractGcmIntentService's constructor-->
             <receiver android:name="com.localz.spotzpush.sdk.receiver.GcmBroadcastReceiver" android:permission="com.google.android.c2dm.permission.SEND">
                 <intent-filter>